What Does Liquidation Mean?

 Firstly, the directors may be able to claim redundancy pay from The Insolvency Service if they are considered to be employees of the company.
 This is a simple process which we are able to assist with.

-Secondly, the directors may wish to form a phoenix company, which is a new company incorporated to purchase the assets of the company in liquidation and take over the running of the business.
+Secondly, the directors may wish to form a phoenix company, which is a new company incorporated to purchase the assets of the company in liquidation and take over the running of the business thereby rescuing the company's underlying business.
 More information in respect of phoenix companies can be found by following the link.

 This is a complicated area of law, with strict rules and procedures so taking advice will be essential, which we are happy to provide.